RAS-University/robotic-courses/docs/advanced_math/graph-theory.md

 ---

 ### Dijkstra’s Algorithm (1959) [<a href="#ref1">1</a>]
+BFS and DFS operate under the assumption that all edges have equal cost or that costs are irrelevant.
+In many real systems, maps, robot motion, energy usage, transitions have different weights.
+Dijkstra’s algorithm extends the ideas of BFS to handle weighted graphs optimally.

 Dijkstra’s algorithm generalizes BFS to weighted graphs by always expanding the vertex with the lowest cumulative cost from the start.
 It maintains a *priority queue* of vertices, ordered by their current best-known distance.